Best Practices

 Name elements appropriately.

 Naming elements is a requirement.
 Use names that clarify the step’s action.
 Doing so is useful when reviewing and updating the test.
-Moreover, it helps the Tester Community.
-When naming an element, use a word or phrase that’s short yet descriptive.
 “Submit - login page” is more precise than “Submit.”

 Scrolling Long Pages